Western

 Where the last standing male wins the pretty girl’s kiss

-Gazing out at their sun-setted land
+Gazing out at their sun-setting land

 I long for that land of freedom and grace